frees-io/freestyle/docs/src/main/tut/docs/README.md

 - Automatic onion style architectures through composable modules without the complexity of manually aligning Coproducts and interpreters.
 - Boilerplate-free application and libraries.

-Freestyle optionally includes
+Freestyle includes ready to go Algebras and Integrations for the most common application concerns:

 - Ready to use integrations to achieve parallelism through [`scala.concurrent.Future`](), [`Akka`]() Actors and [`Monix`]() Task.
 - Ready to use integrations that cover most of the commons applications concerns such as [logging](), [configuration](), [dependency injection](), [persistence](), etc.
+- Traditional effects stacks (reader, writer, state, error, option, either)

-Learn more about how Freestyle works behind the scenes in the extended [documentation](algebras.html)
+Learn more about how Freestyle works behind the scenes in the extended [documentation](/docs/algebras/) and check out a the [reference application](/TODO) with examples of multiple algebras in use.